 The Elke field was discovered by well 28/3-1B which was drilled by Murphy in 2000.
 The Elke field is also a Tay sandstone reservoir but of a slightly different age to that encountered in the Narwhal well.
 A full logging suite was recorded, reservoir pressures were measured and oil samples were taken.
 Core was also recovered over the reservoir interval.
 The API gravity of the oil samples ranges from 12º to 15° and the oil viscosity is believed to lie in the range 300 to 800 cP.
-The Elke field has an oil in place of about 200 mmbbls.
+The Elke field has an oil in place of almost 200 mmbbls.

 There are a number of low risk Tay sand prospects within the licence area with estimated prospective resources of oil in place of about 185 mmbbls; as well as a Jurassic and a Palaeocene prospect which together could have another 140 mmbbls of oil in place.

 When taken together with the Pilot Main, Pilot South, Harbour, Blakeney, Feugh and Dandy discoveries, which lie less than twenty kilometres to the North West, there are about 640 mmbbls of heavy oil in place in high quality shallow sandstone reservoirs well suited to a steam flood.
 We envisage developing the Elke and Narwhal fields as part of a wider Western Platform Area Project centred on the Pilot field in Licence P2244 and Pharis Energy intends to create an integrated development concept to exploit this substantial resources base.